VenkatSudharshan/python-w3schools/README.md

-These are python practice programs
+These are basic python practice programs

 ✅ 25 Must-Solve Programs Before LeetCode